The Pink Sheet (circa. 1967-1969)

 The next stop would be the Spa City Diner where I would pace up and down the counter trying to peddle an arm full of Pink Sheets without disturbing anyone.
 I would be scared and hesitant the entire time because there was nothing more frightening to a mild mannered twelve-year-old than temperamental restaurateur John Kontos in August.
 He would glare down at me because I was in the way of the busy servers.
 All it took was “that look” and you knew time it was time to go.
 Out the door, I scooted with a quick 60¢ profit.

-The grand finale of the evening was just next door.
+The grand finale of the evening was right next door.
 It was the restaurant of restaurants.
 The Trade Winds was one of the great Saratoga restaurants in the 60’s.
 That list was impressive.
-There were The Country Gentlemen, Ash Grove Inn, Wishing Well, and Mother Goldsmith’s to name just a few.
+There was The Country Gentlemen, Ash Grove Inn, Wishing Well, and Mother Goldsmith’s to name a few.
 There were dozens more.
-The Trade Winds restaurant was a beautiful, stone, hand built piece of art.
+The Trade Winds was a beautiful stone, hand built piece of art.
 The stonework, heavy hardwood doors with black steel hinges, and the indoor waterfall were massive and as legendary as the delicious steaks they served.
 The prices were high but hungry race goers swarmed there after the last race and well into the evening.
 Here the clientele were “easy pickins” for a polite twelve-year-old boy selling papers to “save for college”.
 Tips were always better if you answered, “Yes” when asked if you were saving for college.
 All I really wanted was to generate enough profit for that milkshake and a round of miniature golf.
 I remember one large and obviously wealthy man who came through every night.
 He was always, “pretoxicated” from his day at the track.
 His well-dressed and very patient wife always led him by the arm.
 Smiling graciously, she would guide him in - and she would guide him out.
 Each night without fail, I experienced the “Holy Grail” of the evening when he purchased one Pink Sheet with a dollar bill.
 “Keep the change” invariably followed and off into the dark parking lot they would fade.

 Mr. Shay would come to pick us up around eight o’clock.
 We would plead for him to take us out to Murphy’s for a round of miniature golf under the lights.
 After what I am sure was at least a 12-14 hour day for him, he would always oblige and grant our wishes.
 I often wonder if Mr. Shay looked fondly on those times.
 I have a feeling he did.
 He kept us off the streets by putting us on the streets.
 He gave us direction and treated us fairly.
 As an adult, I look back and admire his involvement in shaping the work ethic of a group of young boys.
 Thank you Mr. Shay, and thank you Pink Sheet.